A Youthful Adventure Along the Mississippi Blues Highway 61

 I Jammed with Sam Chatmon

 Speaking of harmonica, I carried a couple of keys of blues harps to Sam’s porch.
 After the four of us spoke for a while, Sam pulled out his guitar and started playing.
-Cate and Elma Lu repaired to a pecan tree.
+Cate and Elma Lu talked quietly under a pecan tree.
 Luckily, I had the proper key to one of Sam’s songs.
 I remember exulting to myself, I am playing with a blues legend.
 It was the thrill of a lifetime.

 Unfortunately, my recording of our front porch session is buried somewhere in the archives of an Ohio radio station and inaccessible to me.
 But I have something almost as good.